top of page

 The SBCKY Advantage

-At Superior Building Concepts, we specialize in the pre-engineered wood trusses that make your pole barn strong, straight, and simple to build.
-We don't just deliver lumber; we deliver a clear plan for your project, backed by nationwide logistics expertise.
+At Superior Building Concepts, we specialize in the pre-engineered wood trusses that make our pole barns strong, straight, and simple to build.
+We don't just deliver lumber; we deliver a clear plan for our project, backed by nationwide logistics expertise.

 Ready to see the numbers for your project?